nicoleump/ga-dsiplus/roadmap/week07/readme.md

 ## Best Practices: Mental Prep

 * Do your homework!
 Research the company and know the job.
+Research the people who are interviewing you - find out if they have written on the company blog or posts on LinkedIn and Medium and read them!

 * Practice telling your story and talking about your projects.